 Weight/Distance tax is charged on trucks over 26,000 pounds and varies by load carried and distance traveled in New Mexico.
-It is the third largest revenue producer, with \$77.4 million in revenue in FY 2008.
+It is the third largest revenue producer, with \$80.0 million in revenue in FY 2009, down slightly from \$77.4 million in FY 2008.
 Its rates, too, were raised in the fall 2003 special session.
 Prior to the increases, revenues averaged \$50 million.
 From FY 2004, an additional \$25.9 million, or 50% in revenue is received annually.
-(It should be noted that an increase, as discussed above, occurred in 2007 because of an accounting time period change, providing for an extra month of revenue.
-This resulted in a subsequent decrease in FY 2008.)
+(It should be noted that a "bump" increase occurred in 2007 because of an accounting time period changes.)

-Motor vehicle registration fees are the fourth largest revenue at \$73.7 million.
+Motor vehicle registration fees are the fourth largest revenue at \$72.2 million in FY 2009.
 These fees were raised also and have represented an increase of \$20.7 million, or 39%, from FY 2004 to FY 2008.
 The fees are based on three weight classes for passenger vehicles and 14 weight classes for trucks and commercial carriers.
 The annual registration fees for trucks over 26,000 pounds are low because those vehicles are subject to the weight/distance taxes above.
-The long term average annual compound rate of growth from FY 1988 has been 4.3%, including the rate increases.
-With the 2003 increases now in the system, revenues have flattened out and are projected to be \$74.0 million in FY 2009.